 DB: I draw on the sociology of Christian Smith at Notre Dame who did this work asking college students to talk about their moral dilemmas.
 He found the students weren’t bad, but they just had no moral vocabulary.
 So they didn’t know how to frame moral issues and didn’t even know how to think through them because they didn’t have the words.

 The problem happened in the 1940s and 50s when certain words slipped out of common usage.
 They were words like sin and soul and redemption and grace.
 And if you don’t have those words, whether you’re religious or not religious, it’s hard to have a conversation about morality if you don’t know what virtue is or what character means.

 The big shift was the loss of the word sin.
-Now we use the word in the context of desserts now, but it used to be something people acknowledged was a real category inside of themselves,” Brooks says.
-“If you don’t have sin, you don’t have something to fight against.”
+Now we use the word in the context of desserts, but it used to be something people acknowledged was a real category inside of themselves.
+If you don’t have sin, you don’t have something to fight against.

 DB: The best definition I like is “disordered love,” which is the Augustinian definition that we all love a lot of things and that some loves are higher than others.
 But that sometimes we get our loves out of order.
 If a friend tells you something and you blab it at a dinner party, you’re putting your love of popularity above your love of friendship.

 JM: Speaking of Augustine, you chose him as one of your “heroes of renunciation.”
 Why do you find him compelling?

 A: I came to believe he’s pretty much the most brilliant thinker I’ve ever come across — his depth of understanding of psychology and his poetry.
 He’s emotionally rich — there’s always tears coming down his face — and also intellectually brilliant.